-American Indians were not American citizens even after ratification of the Fourteenth Amendment, and they were often discriminated against and denied the equal protection of the laws.
-After the Civil War, white government officials in Virginia began to enforce racial distinctions that before the war had not always affected American Indian descendants.
-After the creation of the public school system, American Indian children were not allowed to attend white schools.
-Legalized segregation forced American Indian communities to search for differences between themselves and African Americans.
-For American Indian tribes, reasserting American Indian identity meant rejecting the biracial categories of “white” and “colored.”
+Indigenous peoples were not American citizens even after ratification of the Fourteenth Amendment, and they were often discriminated against and denied the equal protection of the laws.
+After the Civil War, white government officials in Virginia began to enforce racial distinctions that before the war had not always affected Indigenous descendants.
+After the creation of the public school system, Indigenous children were not allowed to attend white schools.
+Legalized segregation forced Indigenous communities to search for differences between themselves and Black Americans.
+For Indigenous peoples tribes, reasserting Indigenous identity meant rejecting the biracial, historical categories of “white” and “colored.”

-Schools became a key site to assert American Indian autonomy.
-Between 1880 and 1920, many American Indian communities established their own schools rather than attend black schools.
-In this way, American Indians resisted the color line by insisting on the creation of “Indian” as a third category.
+Schools became a key site to assert Indigenous autonomy.
+Between 1880 and 1920, many Indigenous communities established their own schools rather than attend Black schools.
+In this way, Indigenous peoples resisted the color line by insisting on the creation of “Indian” as a third category.
 In Virginia, the Pamunkey tribe went so far as to carry membership cards with them so they could not be forced onto the “colored” railway coach.
-Some Pamunkey tribal chiefs wore their hair long in order to show that it was straight and not curly.
 The Pamunkey Tribe established its own school, which consisted of a single-story frame building.

 Citation: Pamunkey Schoolhouse Photograph, May 31, 1937; Pamunkey Indian School, Pamunkey Indian Reservation, King William County, School Buildings Service Photograph Collection, Library of Virginia, Richmond, Virginia

-Analyze: Why do you think American Indians were not considered American citizens?
+Analyze: Why do you think Indigenous peoples were not considered American citizens?
 Why do you think they were treated this way?

-Analyze: What do you think happened to American Indians in Virginia after Brown v.
+Analyze: What do you think happened to Indigenous peoples in Virginia after Brown v.
 Board of Education?
 Do you think this ruling affected them?